 This is our first post of 2021… it’s been a tough year with the pandemic causing such havoc in our lives.
 But we have high hopes and great expectations for 2021.

 Just before the pandemic took over our world, we had asked our readers to give us feedback on issues important to golfers.
 As little has changed in the 11 months between first sending out the survey in early 2020…. we decided to republish the results with the hope you will find them useful.

-Recently we conducted another survey of our GolfGurls members and golfers who visit our FB group.
+Recently we conducted a survey of our GolfGurls members.
 The results were not surprising.
 In fact they echo the results we got from our last two surveys, one in 2016 and again in 2018

-Of those who responded, the vast majority are in their mid 50s, play golf to network and stay fit.
+Of those who responded, the vast majority are in their mid 50s, play golf to network with business clients and friends and to stay fit.
 They are serious about the game and they are willing to spend a good deal of money on their favorite pastime.

 Some survey highlights:

 - Over 80% are happy to spend money on golf lessons and instruction.
 Good news for courses running clinics!

 - Staying up to date on the new rules and the World Handicap System is important to the majority of players (But we received a mix of responses as most golfers play for the fun of the game, not for prizes.)
 Editor’s note: If the prize was $$$ instead of a pair of golf socks or a plaque, golfers might feel differently.)

 - Our readers are playing at amateur level with handicaps: 2% scratch or higher; 4% with handicaps of 5 – 10; and the vast majority of players between 15 – 30.)

 - There is a keen interest in golf fashions and equipment reviews.
 Over 60% buy their golf apparel online and read online reviews before going shopping online or at their local retail shop.